Zaid-Ajaj/Feliz/public/Feliz.UseElmish/Index.md

     Counter()
 ]
 ```
+When you need to trigger events from such an Elmish component, use React patterns where you pass a callback via the props instead of passing the `dispatch` function from the parent component.

 ### Understading the dependencies array
 It is also important to understand the _dependencies array_ of the `React.useElmish` function
 ```fs